 Another way of doing it is to be completely proactive and specifically reach out to some practices in the area where you want to move.
 There will only be so many opportunities in the city if you’re in a specialty.

-And so, just identifying these are some places I might be interested in just saying, hey, I’m going to be out of training in a year or a year and a half, or whatever.
+And so, just identifying these places you might be interested in just saying, hey, I’m going to be out of training in a year or a year and a half, or whatever.
 Many practices are planning so far out that they may not need a physician but will have a need in a year and a half, which may be interesting.

 So, that’s a great way of doing it.
 There’s no downside.
 And there are times when someone may say, “you know what?
 I’m not looking for anyone, but I have a friend in town who is.”
 Because all of them, or at least many, know of the different people in their specialties in the cities.
 And so, they may have some opportunities as well.

 Lastly, it would be through a recruiter.
-There are physician recruiters all over the country, and they source people coming out of training and placing them in organizations that are looking for a new physician and your specialty.
+There are physician recruiters nationwide, and they source people from training and place them in organizations looking for a new physician and your specialty.
 You will not have to pay for a recruiter.

 The employer will pay a fee to the recruiting agency once they place you there, and you usually have to stay for at least a year.
-There is no downside to you reaching out to a physician recruiter because you’re ultimately not going to be the one that pays any of the fees.
+There is no downside to you reaching out to a physician recruiter because you’re ultimately not the one that pays any of the fees.
 The employer hiring you would be the one that foots that bill.
-The National Association of Physician Recruiters is a good resource to find local and credible physician recruiters in your area.
+The National Association of Physician Recruiters is a good resource for finding local and credible physician recruiters in your area.

 Finding the Right Job